UK Infected Blood Inquiry

 For the full Penrose Inquiry Recommendations, visit www.gov.scot/publications/penrose-inquiry-recommendation.

-However, if you had a transfusion after September 1991, the risk of contracting Hepatitis C is extremely small, so you do not need to be tested for Hepatitis C unless you are concerned about other risk factors or symptoms.
+However, if you had a transfusion after September 1996, the risk of contracting Hepatitis C is extremely small, so you do not need to be tested for Hepatitis C unless you are concerned about other risk factors or symptoms.

 The number of blood transfusion recipients in Scotland who may have Hepatitis C and are unaware of it is extremely low.

-However, if you have not had a Hepatitis C test and you think you had a transfusion prior to September 1991, it is not too late to be tested.
-Information about Hepatitis C is available on the NHS Inform website at Hepatitis C | NHS inform.
+However, if you have not had a Hepatitis C test and you think you had a transfusion prior to September 1996, it is not too late to be tested.
+Patients can be reassured that risks of any individual blood donation being infected were low and the great majority of previously untested patients may expect the reassurance of a negative test.

 If you have any concerns or need support, you can speak to your GP or contact us here.